magento/knowledge-base/.github/CONTRIBUTING.md

 > **Note:** Check the existing [issues](https://github.com/magento/knowledge-base/issues) on GitHub to see if someone has already reported the issue.

-Thank you for contributing your brilliance to Adobe Commerce Support Knowledge Base!!
+Thank you for contributing your brilliance to the Adobe Commerce Support Knowledge Base!!